AdrianPricopie/API_Trello_Testing_Jenkins/README.md

    - Open [Managing Power-Ups](https://developer.atlassian.com/cloud/trello/guides/power-ups/managing-power-ups/) for instructions.
    - Follow the steps to generate an API key and token for use in Postman.

-3. **Set Environment in Postman**:
-   - Import the collection and environment in Postman.
-   - Replace the API key and token in the environment variables.

-4. **Run the Collection in Newman**:
-   - Use the following command to run the collection in Newman:

-     ```bash
-     newman run API_Trello.postman_collection.json -e Trello_env.postman_environment.json
-     ```